Uber and pals unveil a last-ditch effort to fight California’s new gig economy law

 As part of a reportedly $90 million effort to fight Assembly Bill 5, a coalition backed by Uber, Lyft, and DoorDash put out a press release today proposing a measure for California’s November 2020 ballot.
 According to the group, the measure “would protect the rights of hundreds of thousands of Californians to choose flexible work on rideshare and delivery platforms.”
 It’s the companies’ latest attempt to challenge a law from which Uber has also claimed to be exempt.

-According to the release, the proposed measure “is supported by a fast-growing coalition of drivers,” and would exempt the ride app companies from having to reclassify their drivers in exchange for a few guarantees—like paying contractors “120 percent of the minimum wage” while they are working and providing “healthcare subsidies consistent with employer contributions under the Affordable Care Act for drivers who work 15 hours a week or more.”
+According to the release, the proposed measure “is supported by a fast-growing coalition of drivers” and would exempt the ride app companies from having to reclassify their drivers in exchange for a few guarantees—like paying contractors “120 percent of the minimum wage” while they are working and providing “healthcare subsidies consistent with employer contributions under the Affordable Care Act for drivers who work 15 hours a week or more.”

 In response, the California Labor Federation called the initiative “another brazen attempt by some of the richest corporations in California to avoid playing by the same rules as all other law-abiding companies in our state,” the Verge reported.
 The statement continues: “It steals protections and pay their employees are entitled to under current law.
 That’s what the CA Supreme Court said last year.
 This measure is a raw deal for gig workers, businesses that do right by their employees and taxpayers who are left holding the bag when corporations cheat.”